1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-ERCP is used to diagnose and treat bile duct and pancreatic disorders, such as gallstones, strictures, tumors, pancreatitis, and bile duct obstructions by combining endoscopy and fluoroscopy.
+Endoscopic Retrograde Cholangiopancreatography (ERCP) is a diagnostic and therapeutic procedure used to examine and treat disorders of the bile ducts and pancreas.
+It helps identify and manage conditions such as gallstones, strictures, tumors, pancreatitis, and bile duct obstructions by combining endoscopy with fluoroscopy (X-ray imaging).

-Techniques include contrast injection for imaging, sphincterotomy (cutting the sphincter), stent placement, balloon dilation, and stone removal, all performed using an endoscope and X-ray guidance.
+ERCP methods include contrast dye injection for imaging, sphincterotomy (cutting the sphincter muscle), stent placement to maintain duct flow, balloon dilation, and stone removal — all performed through an endoscope under fluoroscopic guidance.

-Fast for at least 6-8 hours before the procedure, stop certain medications if advised, arrange for someone to drive you home, and follow your doctor's pre-procedure instructions.
-For a detailed guide, visit our preparation page.
+Preparation involves fasting for 6–8 hours before the procedure, avoiding certain medications as advised, and arranging for a responsible adult to drive you home after the procedure.
+Follow all instructions provided by your doctor.
+For more details, visit our preparation page.

 What is another name for ERCP?